mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ## Business Use Case

 Let's imagine a web based e-commerce platform with fabulous recommendation and advertisement systems.
-Every client during visit gets personalized recommendations and advertisements, the conversion is extraordinarily high and platform earns additional profits from advertisers.
+Every client during the visit gets personalized recommendations and advertisements, the conversion is extraordinarily high and the platform earns additional profits from advertisers.
-To build comprehensive recommendation models, such system needs to know everything about clients traits and their behaviour.
+To build comprehensive recommendation models, such a system needs to know everything about clients' traits and their behavior.

-To make it possible, e-commerce platform reports all clients activities as an unbounded stream of page views and events.
+To make it possible, e-commerce platforms report all clients activities as an unbounded stream of page views and events.
-Every time the client enters web page, a so-called page view is sent to Kafka cluster.
+Every time the client enters a web page, a so-called page view is sent to the Kafka cluster.
 A page view contains web page attributes like request URI, referrer URI, user agent, active A/B experiments and many more.
 In addition to page view all important actions are reported as custom events, e.g: search, add to cart or checkout.